 - Entry rules:

-- Visa is NOT EXEMPT but are eligible to apply for ROC Travel Authorization Certificate online
+- Visa is NOT EXEMPT, but you are eligible to apply for Taiwan Travel Authorization Certificate (TAC) online

-- ROC Travel Authorization Certificate is free of charge, valid for 90 days, multiple-entry
+- TAC is free of charge, valid for 90 days, and multiple-entry

 - If using an EXPIRED South Korean visa or residence card, it must have expired in the last 10 years only